How to A/B Test Your Website Without Paying for Tools

 }, { amount: 49.99, currency: 'USD' });

-variant property to see this breakdown.The full implementation, from assignment to conversion tracking, is under 30 lines of JavaScript.
+The whole thing, from assignment to conversion tracking, is under 30 lines of JavaScript.
 No SDK.
 No build step.
 No vendor account.

 How many visitors you actually need

-A sample size calculation needs three inputs:
+A sample size calculation needs three inputs.

-- Minimum detectable effect (MDE): the smallest improvement worth detecting (e.g., 20% relative, meaning from 3% to 3.6%)
+• Minimum detectable effect (MDE): the smallest win worth catching (say, 20% relative, which takes you from 3% to 3.6%)

-The formula, assuming 80% statistical power:
+The formula, assuming 80% statistical power, is this.

 n ≈ 7.849 × (p₁(1-p₁) + p₂(1-p₂)) / (p₂ - p₁)²

-Where p₁ is your baseline rate and p₂ is the improved rate.
-The constant 7.849 comes from (1.96 + 0.8416)², which encodes 95% significance (two-tailed) and 80% power.
+Here p₁ is your baseline rate and p₂ is the improved rate.
+The constant 7.849 is just (1.96 + 0.8416)² worked out.
+Those two numbers carry the 95% significance (two-tailed) and the 80% power.

 The uncomfortable truth about low traffic